cmp-202/ssh2shell/README.md

     password:     "user password",
     passPhrase:   "privateKeyPassphrase", string
     privateKey:   require('fs').readFileSync('/path/to/private/key/id_rsa'),
+    //Optional ssh object and parameters used by the ssh command when connecting
+    //to a host.
+These ssh settings affect the connection to the host the host.server
+    //Configuration they were defined within.
+This only applies when making multi host connections.
+    //see http://man.openbsd.org/ssh for definitions of options below.
+    ssh: {
+        //Optional
+        forceProtocolVersion: true/false,
+        forceAddressType: true/false,
+        disablePseudoTTY: true/false,
+        forcePseudoTTY: true/false,
+        verbose: true/false,
+        cipherSpec: "",
+        escape: "",
+        logFile: "",
+        configFile: "",
+        identityFile: "",
+        loginName: "",
+        macSpec: "",
+        Options: {}
+    }
     //Optional: ssh2.connect config parameters
     //See https://github.com/mscdex/ssh2#client-methods
     //ssh2.connect parameters are only valid for the first host connection.
     //Other host connections use the ssh command/s to connect not ssh2.

   },
   //Optional: Array of host objects for multiple host connections
   hosts:              [host2, host3, host4, host5],